alexharri/website/posts/stabilizing-noisy-inputs.md

 }
 ```

-This naive implementation faces the same issue as our grid component above.
-When the element is roughly the same distance away from two guides, tiny nudges in either direction change which guide is picked.
-Let's see what this looks like:
+This method of scoring the options (guides) certainly works, but it forms a boundary at midpoint between the two guides.

 <Guides />

-Again, we see instability at the boundary.
-This naive method of option scoring—always picking the best score—can result in applications that feel finnicky.
-Even unstable.
+The boundary is infinitely thin so, just like in our grid example, a tiny nudge in either direction would change the picked guide.
+If any sort of noise were introduced, that would result in instability and jittering at the boundary.

+---

-Let's simplify and consider the "minimal reproduction" for this problem.
-It just has two options: left and right.
+Let's simplify and consider the "minimal reproduction" for this general problem.
+We'll use two options: left and right.
 Like before, the input will be represented by a white dot.
 Our two options will be in the form of two lines at each side of the canvas.

 <Options />